Orit Peleg: Research and career

 In 2018, Peleg joined the faculty of the University of Colorado Boulder in the Computer Science Department and the BioFrontiers Institute.
 In 2019 she was appointed to the Santa Fe Institute.
 Her research considers how living organisms generate and interpret signals for the purpose of communication.

 Fireflies

 Peleg revealed that fireflies synchronize their flashing and that there is a critical density that must be reached before the fireflies can get in rhythm with one another.
-This work was covered by popular news outlets, including National Geographic, NPR, and The New York Times.
+This work was covered by popular news outlets, including National Geographic, NPR, Smithsonian Magazine, Harper's Magazine, and The New York Times.

 Honey bee communication

-Peleg is interested in the communication of honey bees, which she believes can aid the conservation of pollinating insects.
+Peleg is interested in the communication of honey bees, which can aid the conservation of pollinating insects.
 She uncovered how swarms of honey bees communicate through scenting to create scent "maps" so that the swarm can locate the queen bee.
 Peleg demonstrated that honey bees collaborate in clusters to respond to mechanical forces when the swarm is shaken, and that honey bees collaborate to create air ventilation in congested nest cavities.
+This work was also covered in the popular media, including ABC News, Discover Magazine, and Forbes.